 No preregistration: The workshops are open to anyone who shows up at the time of the workshop.

 This means that there is no way for us to gender balance the workshops.
 For the most part, it has worked out in the past.
 We change partners often.
 If you are coming w/ a special partner and want to dance exclusively w/ that partner, our partner changing system can accommodate you staying with your partner.
-We think that dancing w/ different partners helps people develop dancing skills faster, so we encourage changing partners.
+We think that dancing w/ different partners helps people develop dancing skills faster, so we encourage changing partners anyway in the workshops.

 What to Bring: